CypherpunkFinance/Plan/plugin_infura.md

 ## 1. Overview

 - **Plugin Name:** Infura RPC Provider
-- **Plugin Type:** RPC Provider
+- **Plugin Type:** Extension (RPC Provider)
 - **Version:** 1.0.0
 - **Author:** Cypherpunk Finance Team
 - **License:** MIT (or specify)
 - **Description:** Integrates Infura as an RPC provider, allowing users to connect to various supported blockchains via their Infura account.
+This plugin functions as an **extension**, integrating into the CypherpunkOS network settings UI rather than providing a standalone user interface.

 ## 2. Purpose and Scope

 This plugin enables users to utilize their Infura API keys (Project IDs) to access blockchain networks.
-It simplifies RPC endpoint configuration by providing "Infura" as a direct connection option for supported chains, abstracting the need to manually enter RPC URLs.
+It simplifies RPC endpoint configuration by providing "Infura" as a direct connection option for supported chains within the CypherpunkOS settings, abstracting the need to manually enter RPC URLs.
+As an **extension**, it enhances the core functionality of CypherpunkOS.

 ## 3. Key Features